bris00/DFMA/diary/Essay 1 1.md

 I love how you are not just a great Domme, but we also can talk about other non-kinky topics.
 You are knowledgeable about so many topics, and you know how to keep a conversation going.
 I could listen to you talk about your interests forever, whether it's games, k-pop or your cat.

+I also have to admit that I'm totally smitten by your looks, I have been keeping the picture of you with your leather boots on as my wallpaper ever since I asked and every time I open my phone I'm reminded of how absolutely amazing you look Miss Ana.
+At first, I was afraid that I would get "used" to the wallpaper and would forget to hide it while someone was watching.
+That has not happened because I get this shock and awe feeling running through me each time I see that picture.
+Reminding me both that I'm yours, but also that I should be discreet with showing my background in public.

 [About being strict and mean]